hafizfarhad/hafizfarhad.com/src/content/blog/ignite-ctf-2024.md

 title: Ignite National Technology Fund CTF 2024 Writeup
 author: Hafiz Farhad
 pubDatetime: 2024-11-21T09:12:47.400Z
+modDatetime: 2024-12-21T09:12:47.400Z
-slug: ignite-techfund-ctf-2024
+slug: ignite-ctf-2024
 featured: false
 draft: false
 tags:
   - crypto
+  - forensics
+  - mobile
 description: This is a pre-qualification round write-up for Ignite CTF 2024.
 In this write-up I have covered crypto, mobile and forensics categories.
 ---

-> Disclaimer: I am constantly working on this write-up.
-It's not complete yet.

-> This was the first time we played a national level ctf hackathon.
+This was the first time we played a national level ctf hackathon.
 We ranked 132 out of 800 teams.
 We managed to solve mobile, crypto, and forensics challenges.
 But in the competition we also had other categories like web, pwn, rev, and programming too - that we couldn't solve for this time.

 ## Table of contents